Approved

 II.
 PURPOSE/OBJECTIVE:

-To establish a standardized guideline for departments within Kent County to conduct command functions and components in compliance with NIMS.
-All Kent County Fire Company’s or Departments will follow this policy and guideline for all hazard incidents involving a Structure Response or any incident the Commander deems necessary.
-Definitions of terms utilized in this Policy/Guideline are included in Attachment F. There are 4 attachments included – A: ICS Command Checklist; B: Building Layout designations; C: Dispatch Incident Check List; D: Sample Commander Progress Report; E – Regional Cover Up Policy: F – Definitions
+To establish standardized guidelines for departments within Kent County to conduct command functions and components in compliance with NIMS.
+All Kent County Fire Company’s or Departments will follow this policy and guidelines for all hazard incidents involving a Structure Response or any incident the Commander deems necessary.
+Definitions of terms utilized in this Policy/Guideline are included in Attachment E. There are 5 attachments included – A: Kent County Command Board; B: Incident Commander’s Checklist; C: Building Layout Designations; D: Sample Commander Progress Report; E: Definitions

 III.
 GUIDELINE: